-Regular part-time employees accrue annual leave on a prorated basis, based upon the hours worked during the pay period.
-Temporary and seasonal employees earn annual leave, however they must be employed for six qualifying months before they may use the annual leave.
-In order to qualify, seasonal employees shall immediately report back for work when operations resume in order to avoid a break in service.
-Short Term Workers do not accrue annual leave.

-Annual vacation leave may be accumulated is twice the number of days earned annually at the end of any calendar year.
-Annual Leave exceeding the maximum amount must be used within 90 calendar days of the next calendar year in which the excess was accrued or it will be forfeited.
+(2-18-617, MCA): Annual vacation leave may be accumulated to a total not to exceed two times the maximum number of days earned annually as of the end of the first pay period of the next calendar year.
+Excess vacation time is not forfeited if taken within 90 calendar days from the last day of the calendar year in which the excess was accrued.
+The City will provide reasonable opportunity for an employee to use rather than forfeit accumulated vacation leave.
+If an employee makes a reasonable written request to use excess vacation leave before the excess vacation leave must be forfeited, and the City denies the request, the excess vacation leave is not forfeited and the City shall ensure that the employee may use the excess vacation leave before the end of the calendar year in which the leave would have been forfeited.

-.
+Upon termination of employment with the City, any employee who has worked the qualifying period of six months will be paid for unused vacation leave credits at the rate of pay in effect at the time of termination.

 Requesting Leave

-Requests for annual leave must be submitted in advance and pre-approved by the employee's supervisor or the Mayor or City Administrator and / or their designee.
-The annual leave will be approved after considering the best interest of the City, the employee's unit, and the employee's request.
-Employees who need to use annual leave due to extenuating circumstances before they finish the qualifying period may ask their supervisor, the Mayor or City Administrator and / or their designee to grant paid annual leave with the understanding that their leave balance will be affected if their employment is terminated before completing the qualifying period.
-Should two employees request the same period of Annual Leave, their supervisor or the Mayor or City Administrator and / or their designee has discretion regarding the approval of the leave requests.
+Requests for vacation leave must be submitted in advance in writing and pre-approved in writing by the employee's supervisor or the Mayor.
+The vacation leave will be approved after considering the best interest of the City, the employee's unit, and the employee's request.
+Employees who need to use vacation leave due to extenuating circumstances before they finish the qualifying period may ask their supervisor or the Mayor to grant paid vacation leave with the understanding that their leave balance will be affected if their employment is terminated before completing the qualifying period.
+If there are conflicting requests for the same period of vacation leave, their supervisor, or the Mayor has discretion regarding the approval of the leave request.

-An employee, who has passed the six-month qualifying period and has separated from the service of the City of Boulder for any reason, shall be entitled upon termination to cash compensation pay-out for unused Annual Leave.
+An employee, who has passed the six-month qualifying period and has separated from the service of the City of Boulder for any reason, shall be entitled upon termination to cash compensation pay-out for unused vacation leave.
 The payout will be based upon the employee's salary at time of termination.

 SICK LEAVE

-Accrual of Leave:
+Accrual of Sick Leave: (2-18-618, MCA)